 Pretty much everything people think they know about Wikipedia they heard from Wikipedia itself.
 Wikipedia has become a cesspool of information that cannot be trusted as facts.
 Amazingly, Wikipedia functions as a combination of tyranny, chaos, and opacity.
 Anybody can write anything in it (chaos) as long as what’s written is in harmony with the far-left politics of its San Francisco management (tyranny).
 But even in totalitarian countries the citizens know their rulers.
 The portraits of Stalin and Mao hung in every public place of the countries they ruled.
 This isn’t so in Wikipedia.
 The highest Wikipedia hierarchs (Stewards and ArbCom members) are totally anonymous and hidden behind usernames like Ks0stm.
 Wikipedia belongs to the Wikimedia Foundation.
 The Wikimedia Foundation’s Board currently consists of eight members (1).
-Just one of them (María Sefidari Huici, Spain) was appointed in open violation of the publicly posted bylaws.
+At least one of them (María Sefidari Huici, Spain) was appointed in open violation of the publicly posted bylaws.
 The only publicly known person on the board is Jimmy Wales, the founder.
-The others resigned or were pushed out years ago.
-Only two among the seven board members are Americans.
+Other respected directors resigned or were pushed out years ago.
+Only two among the seven board members are American citizens.
 According to Wikipedia, it holds elections of its functionaries and power brokers but the election process is under control of a few (or even one) persons.
 These kingmakers are also anonymous.
 Most of the popularity and income (in small donations) is derived by Wikipedia’s relations with Google, which gives Wikipedia abnormally high prominence in its organic search results.
 However, the widely held opinion that Wikipedia is reliable on non-controversial subjects is wrong because Wikipedia regularly presents leftist opinions as non-controversial facts, making it hard to detect that a subject is in fact controversial.
-A similar opinion is expressed by a Wikipedia insider.